Frequently Asked Questions

 Is therapy covered by my insurance?

-Intern Counsellors can be covered by certain insurance plans as we are supervised by licensed Registered Clinical Counsellors (RCCs).
+As a Pre-Licensed Therapist, I can be covered by certain insurance plans that will cover a therapist supervised by a licensed Registered Clinical Counsellor (RCC).
 Always check in advance with your insurance provider to determine if this is the case.

 -